orangeduck/mpc/README.md

 Self Reference
 --------------

-Building parsers in the above way can have issues with self reference and left handed recursion.
+Building parsers in the above way can have issues with self-reference or cyclic-reference.

 To overcome this we can separate the construction of parsers into two different steps.
 Construction and Definition.

+Note that _mpc_ does not detect [left-recursive grammars](http://en.wikipedia.org/wiki/Left_recursion).
+These will go into an infinite loop when they attempt to parse input, and so should specified instead in right-recursive form.

 * * *